stjudecloud/workflows/README.md

 ### Examples

-Every filename in the following list will have the calculated `prefix` "`sample`" if no override value is provided.
+Every filename in the following list will have the evaluated `prefix` "`sample`" if no override value is provided.

 ```
 sample_R1_100000.fastq.gz